 Blemishes form in hair follicles, which are also called pores.
 These are ducts in the skin that are attached to sebaceous glands that produce sebum (oil).
 Hair grows from the bottom of the follicle to the top, and it’s through the follicle that sebum finds its way to the skin’s surface to keep it moisturized.

-There are two other components of hair follicles we need to talk about.
-The first is the process of cellular turnover, which naturally occurs.
+There are two main components of hair follicles to know about.
+The first component is the process of cellular turnover.
 This is when dead skin cells are shed to make way for new ones.
-The second is bacteria.
-All hair follicles contain bacteria.
-However, not all bacteria are “bad,” meaning not all bacteria cause breakouts.
-Also, if there’s no blockage of the pore, oxygen can easily penetrate.
-Since bacteria can’t multiply in the presence of oxygen, this would prevent a blemish from forming in the first place.
+Dead skin, when not shed properly, can end up blocking the follicle.
+The second component is bacteria.
+All hair follicles contain bacteria (however, not all bacteria are “bad,” meaning not all bacteria cause breakouts).
+If the pore is blocked by dead skin or debris, oxygen isn’t able to penetrate and breakout-causing bacteria can thrive.
+This is because breakout-causing bacteria can’t multiply in the presence of oxygen.

-This explains why most infected blemishes form from pre-existing whiteheads and blackheads (blocked, hardened sebum deep within pores).
-They become inflamed from the dead skin cells that block the pore opening, allowing bacteria to thrive.
+Most blemishes form from pre-existing whiteheads and blackheads (blocked, hardened sebum deep within pores).
+They become inflamed from the dead skin cells that block the pore opening, which allow “bad” bacteria to thrive.
 This is why I always recommend regular deep-pore cleansing facials for breakout-prone skin types.
-They help keep pores clear and decrease the chance of blemishes forming.
+They minimize pore blockages.

 In Normal Skin Types: